 Your forecast is only as trustworthy as the data it’s built on.
 If your CRM is filled with outdated contact information, duplicate entries, and inconsistently tracked deals, your predictions will be unreliable at best.
 The foundation of better forecasting is a commitment to maintaining clean and accurate sales data.
 This requires establishing clear data entry protocols for your entire team and making it a non-negotiable part of the sales process.
 Regularly auditing your data to correct errors and fill in gaps is just as important.
 When your team trusts the data in your system, they’ll have more confidence in the forecasts derived from it, leading to better adoption and more strategic conversations.

-Measure and Optimize Your Forecasting Performance
+How to Measure and Optimize Your Forecasts

 A sales forecast isn't a crystal ball, and it's definitely not a one-and-done task you can check off your list.
 Think of it as a living document that gets smarter over time, but only if you pay attention to it.
 The real magic happens when you start measuring your performance and using those insights to refine your process.
 This is where your forecasting moves from a simple prediction to a strategic tool that actively shapes your revenue growth.